zhonghan721/tp/docs/DeveloperGuide.md

 4. If the edits result in a duplicate Customer, a `CommandException` will be thrown.
 5. If the command completes successfully, the Customer will be edited with the new information provided by the user.

+<div style="page-break-after: always;"></div>

 The following activity diagram shows the logic of a user editing a customer's information:

 <puml src="diagrams/Gabriels Diagrams/CustomerEditActivityDiagram.puml" alt="CustomerEditActivityDiagram" />

 The sequence of the `customer edit` command is as follows:

 1. The command `customer edit CUSTOMER_ID --name NAME --phone PHONE --email EMAIL --address ADDRESS` is entered by the user.
-2. LogicManager calls the `AddressBookParser#parseCommand` with `customer edit CUSTOMER_ID --name NAME --phone PHONE --email EMAIL --address ADDRESS` as input.
+2. LogicManager calls the `AddressBookParser#parseCommand`
+   with `customer edit CUSTOMER_ID --name NAME --phone PHONE --email EMAIL --address ADDRESS` as input.
 3. `AddressBookParser` will parse the command, and creates a new instance of `CustomerEditCommandParser`, thereafter calling `CustomerEditCommandParser#parse` to parse the command arguments.
 4. `CustomerEditCommandParser` will call its own `CustomerEditCommandParser#createCustomerEditDescriptor` method which in turn creates a new `CustomerEditDescriptor` instance with the parsed arguments and returns it to `CustomerEditCommandParser`.
 5. `CustomerEditCommandParser` then creates a `CustomerEditCommand` instance and returns it to `AddressBookParser`.
 6. `AddressBookParser` then passes the `CustomerEditCommand` instance to `LogicManager`.
 7. `LogicManager` then calls `CustomerEditCommand#execute` with the `Model` instance as input.
 8. The `CustomerEditCommand` instance then checks if the user is logged in by calling `Model#getUserLoginStatus`.
 9. Thereafter, the `CustomerEditCommand` calls its own `CustomerEditCommand#createEditedCustomer` method which in turn creates a new `Customer` instance with the edited information provided by the user.
 10. This `Customer` instance is returned to `CustomerEditCommand`. `CustomerEditCommand` then calls `Model#setCustomer` to update the existing `Customer` with the new information provided by the user.
 11. The `CustomerEditCommand` then calls `CustomerEditCommand#updateDelivery` to update `Deliveries` associated with this updated `Customer`.
 12. `Model#showAllFilteredCustomerList` is then called to display the updated list of customers.
 13. Finally, `CustomerEditCommand` creates a new `CommandResult` instance with the result of the execution and returns it back to `LogicManager` which then returns it to the UI.

 The following sequence diagram shows how the `customer edit` command works:

 <puml src="diagrams/Gabriels Diagrams/CustomerEditSequenceDiagram.puml" alt="CustomerEditSequenceDiagram" />

+---

 <br>

+<div style="page-break-after: always;"></div>

-### Delivery Add Command
+### **Delivery Add Command**

 #### Overview

 The `delivery add` command is used to add a new Delivery with all the given information fields specified by the user, namely the delivery's `DeliveryName`, customer id of a `Customer` and `DeliveryDate`.
 All fields are compulsory.

+<div style="page-break-after: always;"></div>

 The format for the `delivery add` command can be found [here](UserGuide.md#create-delivery).